BDC Hamburger Icon

 • Can they work within your brand guidelines?

-If your developer doesn’t grasp what your business is about, visitors will arrive at a site inconsistent with your image, mission and goals.
+If your developer doesn’t understand your business, visitors will arrive at a site that is inconsistent with your image, mission and goals.

-Remember that small business website design is just another form of marketing.
-You wouldn’t entrust your business to a marketing agency that didn’t understand your customers.
+Small business website design is just another form of marketing.
+You wouldn’t entrust your business to a marketing agency that didn’t understand your customers, so do the same with any web developer you partner with.

 3. How long does one web development project take to complete from start to finish?

 If a developer doesn’t understand why meeting deadlines is critical, work with someone who does.
 Developers take different lengths of time to complete their tasks, and there’s nothing wrong with that.
-However, you must ensure your developer understands that your business will face consequences if agreed-upon deadlines aren’t met.
+However, you must communicate to your developer that your business will face consequences if agreed-upon deadlines aren’t met.

-If your developer can’t offer you a firm completion date, have them commit to a maximum price they won’t exceed if they miss crucial deadlines.
+If your developer can’t offer you a firm completion date, have them commit to a maximum price they won’t exceed if they miss important deadlines.

 TipBottom line

-Use one of the best freelance developer websites to hire a freelance web developer.
+When hiring a web development professional, use one of the best freelance developer websites.
 Freelancers often charge less than independent developers and agencies, but they may take longer to complete projects.

 4. What services does the web developer provide?